-- establishing any rules, forms, practices and procedures required for the efficient and cost effective conduct of appeals to the appeal tribunal, including - (i) establishing time periods within which steps must be taken, - (ii) requiring pre-hearing conferences, and - (iii) employing voluntary alternate dispute resolution processes; - (e) making accessible to the public any rules, forms, practices and procedures established under paragraph (d); - (f) establishing administrative practices and procedures for the effective operation of the appeal tribunal;
+- (d) establishing any rules, forms, practices and procedures required for the efficient and cost effective conduct of appeals to the appeal tribunal, including - (i) establishing time periods within which steps must be taken, - (ii) requiring pre-hearing conferences, and - (iii) employing voluntary alternate dispute resolution processes; - (e) making accessible to the public any rules, forms, practices and procedures established under paragraph (d); - (f) establishing administrative practices and procedures for the effective operation of the appeal tribunal;

-WCAT's Manual of Rules, Practices and Procedures (MRPP) contains rules, practices and procedures established by the chair.
-References to the chair will generally mean the chair, or delegate.
-References to an appeal may include other proceedings, such as an application for reconsideration, or an application for a certificate in a court action under s.
-257. Statements based on specific provisions of the Act are generally followed by the relevant statutory reference in the following fashion: [s. x].
-The transitional provisions (sections 34 to 44) which were set out in Part 2 of Bill 63 are cited as: [Bill 63 s. x].
+This Manual contains rules, practices and procedures established by the chair.
+This Manual may be cited as the MRPP.
+References in this Manual to the chair will generally mean the chair, or his or her delegate.
+References in this Manual to an appeal may include other proceedings, such as an application for reconsideration, or an application for a certificate in a court action under s.
+257. Statements in this Manual based on specific provisions of the Act are generally followed by the relevant statutory reference in the following fashion: [s. x].
 A glossary of defined terms is provided at item 28.00.

-The MRPP is subject to review and amendment by the chair, as the chair considers necessary.
-A current copy of the MRPP is accessible on WCAT's internet website at: www.wcat.bc.ca.
-Notice of proposed revisions to the MRPP will generally be provided on the "what's new" page of the WCAT website, with an opportunity for input from the community.
+The rules, practices and procedures established by the chair in this Manual are subject to review and amendment by the chair, as the chair considers necessary.
+A current copy of this Manual will be accessible on WCAT's internet website at: www.wcat.bc.ca